jakubhnilicka/adminic-toolbar/README.md

 **Parameters**

-**id**: widget ID is required.
+**id**: section ID is required.

-**tab_id**: ID of the tab the widget is displayed under in the secondary toolbar.
-If not stated, the widget will appear in the primary toolbar.
+**tab_id**: ID of the tab the section is displayed under in the secondary toolbar.

-**title**: the title placed above the widget.
-If not stated, widget will not have a title.
+**title**: the title placed above the section.
+If not stated, section will not have a title.

 **plugin_id**: custom plugin ID.
 If not stated, it will appear as a section with a list of links.

-**weight**: weight to position the widget.
+**weight**: weight to position the section.

-**disabled**: set to true to disable the widget.
-If not set to true, the widget will be enabled - visible.
+**disabled**: set to true to disable the section.
+If not set to true, the section will be enabled - visible.

 ### How to edit a section that is already defined

-Create a new ‘secondary_sections’ section in the MODULE_NAME.toolbar.yml  file in your module.
+Create a new 'secondary_sections' section in the MODULE_NAME.toolbar.yml  file in your module.
 Place your section in there and edit the required information.
 Section is identified by an id parameter.
-The section can be disabled by setting the ‘disabled’ parameter to true.
-You can change or add a title with the ‘title’ parameter.
-You can change its position (order) by weight or place it under a different tab by the ‘tab_id’ parameter.
-If you define your new section with an ID of an existing one, the parameters of the already existing widget will be rewritten by the new parameters.
+The section can be disabled by setting the 'disabled' parameter to true.
+You can change or add a title with the 'title' parameter.
+You can change its position (order) by weight or place it under a different tab by the 'tab_id' parameter.
+If you define your new section with an ID of an existing one, the parameters of the already existing section will be rewritten by the new parameters.

 **Examples**